How to clean an oven: five easy steps for a squeaky clean appliance

 (Image credit: Getty)

-How to clean an oven
+How to clean an oven: Step by step guide

 Step 1: Take out the racks

-The racks that sit inside your oven will only get in the way as you clean them, so we suggest taking them out.
-If possible, you can leave them to soak in some hot, soapy water while cleaning the interior of your oven.
+The racks inside your oven will only get in the way as you clean them, so we suggest taking them out.
+If possible, you can leave them to soak in hot, soapy water while cleaning the interior of your oven.
 Then, turn your attention to the racks themselves.
 Using a wire scrubber or a used toothbrush, give both sides of the rack a good scrubbing to remove any burnt-on spills and grimy buildup.

 2. Make a DIY cleaner